fybrik/fybrik/docs/IsolationNetworkPolicies.md

 ### BlueprintController extensions

-BlueprintController install and uninstall Fybrik modules.
+BlueprintController installs and uninstalls Fybrik modules.
 We suggest extending this functionality by creating an instance of NP for each installing module, and delete it when the module is uninstalled.

 For the data plane entry module, the ingress element will be created based on information from a